slcs-jsc/mptrac/docs/manual/apps/atm_dist.md

 * absdev
 * median
 * mad

-#JS - Comment - First User Perspective
-#Open Questions
-#How is the absdev parameter called exactly?
-The example below says abs_dev

 The here used statistics are the gnu statistic library.
 More information on the [gnu statistics library](https://www.gnu.org/software/gsl/doc/html/statistics.html) can be found on their webpage.